ArunJRK/ArunJRK/README.md

 - 💬 Ask me about Tech, UX/UI Design
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/arunjayaramakrishnan/)

-### Other activities:
+### Temples of India log:
-- I also developed and manage [Temples of India](https://templesofindia.org), World's largest Hindu Temples portal constains a listing of around 7 lakh temples from across the country and detailed information about more than 5000 temples.
+- I co-developed and managing [Temples of India](https://templesofindia.org), World's largest Hindu Temples portal constains a listing of around 7 lakh temples from across the country and detailed information about more than 5000 temples.
 Collaborator - [Ayush Maheshwari](https://github.com/ayushbiths)

 <!--